The Top 5 Best Shoulder Exercises

 Anatomy of the Shoulders

-Your shoulders are constructed as a ball and socket joint, and is one of the most unstable joints in the body but is also the joint with the largest range of motion (ROM).
+Your shoulders are constructed as a ball and socket joint, and are one of the most unstable joints in the body but are also joint with the largest range of motion (ROM).
 The shoulder socket is called a glenoid, while the ball of the joint is actually the head of the humerus, your upper arm bone.

 Rotator Cuffs